 Search engines show thousands of queries like:

-This happens because ATP exists in three popular knowledge ecosystems:
+This happens because ATP exists in three popular knowledge areas:

 ATP Meaning in Biology: The Energy Currency of Life